Ethereum Overview and Privacy Attacks

 - byte[32:63] = “CHARLIE”

-if !self.storage[calldataload(0)]: self.storage[calldataload(0)] = calldataload(32)
+if !self.storage[calldataload(0)]: self.storage[calldataload(0)] = calldataload(32)- Validate the transaction

 - Check the sender has at least 2000 * 0.001 = 2 ether in it’s account